scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 40%
    :figclass: bht

-   The code and output from the *millerArrayFromMtz.py* snippet in JuptyerLab. :label:`Fig5mtzSummary`
+   The code and output from the *mtzObjectSummary.py* snippet in JupyterLab. :label:`Fig5mtzSummary`

-The *mtzObjectSummary.py* snippet prints a summary of an mtz file; a mtz file is a binary file that contains diffraction data in a highly customized data structure (Fig. :ref:`mtzsummary`).
+The *mtzObjectSummary.py* snippet prints a summary of an mtz file; a mtz file is a binary file that contains diffraction data in a highly customized data structure (Fig. :ref:`Fig5mtzSummary`).
 The data in this mtz file has columns of I(+) and I(-).
 These are the Bijvoet pairs of diffraction intensities.
 These pairs are related by symmetry and should have equal intensity values within experimental error.